 As the Company has previously reported, it was advised of a claim by the U.S. Attorney based on an alleged failure to pay certain classes of employees the prevailing wages as required by the Service Contract Act during the years 2003-2010.
-The Company is continuing to review the data allegedly supporting the claims with the U.S. Department of Justice in an effort to determine whether any wage adjustment is required.
+The Company is continuing to review the data allegedly supporting the claims with the U.S. Department of Justice and has provided additional data as requested in an effort to determine whether any wage adjustment is required.
 These claims appear, in part, to be part of the claims previously disclosed by the Company and related to services provided to the Department of Veterans Affairs by DLH.
 Until the analysis of the data is complete, we cannot finally determine either the merits of the claim or the potential impact on the Company; however, the Company continues to believe it has acted in conformity with its contractual commitments and no wage adjustment is required.

+Additionally, the Company also believes it has fully responded to all requests related to these claims.
 Nevertheless, there can be no assurance that an adverse decision or settlement would not have a material adverse impact on the Company.